Squikee/medicare-sql-project/README.md

 # medicare-sql-project
-Analyzing Medicare data using PostgreSQL
+This project analyzes Medicare data using PostgreSQL.
+It demonstrates advanced SQL skills, including subqueries, aggregate functions, and stored procedures.